 “Yeah, but how and why are you able to cast spells all of a sudden?”

 “Don’t you wanna search him first?”
 Cuddles said.
 Barney made a small yip as if in agreement.
 Dingo shot a look at Barney and the Australian Shepherd slunk his head back down between his forepaws.
-“Of course we’re going to search him,” Dingo said.
+“Ha!
+Well, of course we’re going to search him,” Dingo said.
 “We’re gonna do it when we get him out to the morgue, though.”

 “THE MOR…” Cuddles caught himself and then whispered “The morgue!?
 You mean we have to put up with that fuckin’ weirdo, Jimmy?”